lbwanghr/iBoot/GetWindows11.md

 1. you should install Windows 10 through BootCamp on your Mac.

-2. you should download a Windows 11 image, the file extension may be .iso.
+2. you should download a Windows 11 image, the file extension may be ".iso".

 3. download the script named "[BypassTPM.cmd](BypassTPM.cmd)" in this repository.